kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * For larger environments, the StorageClass must have 1GBPS throughput.
 * Having enough storage is important and will vary based on environment.

-## Action Steps
+## Prerequisites

-To migrate from Thanos multi-cluster federated architecture to aggregator, the following *MUST* be completed:
+To migrate from Thanos multi-cluster federated architecture to Aggregator, users *must* complete the following steps:

-### Step 1: Use the existing thanos object store or create a new dedicated object store.
+### Step 1: Use the existing Thanos object store or create a new dedicated object store

 This object store is where the ETL backups will be pushed to from the primary Kubecost instance.